Wielding/WieldingAnsi/README.md

 For Windows users this module requires a minimum of Windows 10 1903.
 When using this module under Windows please use [Windows Terminal](https://github.com/microsoft/terminal).
 Any other console may give unpredictable results and might not work at all.

-This module has been tested under WSL and seems to work fine but more testing is require to back up that claim.
+This module has been tested under WSL and seems to work fine but more testing is required to back up that claim.

-This module has been tested under WSL and seems to work fine but more testing is require to back up that claim.
+This module has been tested under WSL and seems to work fine but more testing is required to back up that claim.

 WieldingAnsi is Powershell module that contains variables and functions to make using ANSI escape codes easier.